 That’s great!
 It means that your child is advancing and enjoying music!
 He or she will soon have the right equipment that will help them go further and reach their musical goals!

-The best thing is to call or email us so we can talk about your clarinet needs and your budget.
+The best thing is to email or call us so we can talk about your child’s clarinet needs and your budget.
 We have a full range of clarinet inventory from student to professional models.
-We usually send several clarinets out on trial so that you or your child can select a favorite.
-Many of your questions will be answered on the website under the Clarinet tab (Selection Service, Models and Pricing, Trials) but feel free to reach out to us!
+We usually send several clarinets out on trial so that your child can select a favorite.
+Many of your questions will be answered on the website under the Clarinet tab (Selection Service, Model descriptions and Pricing, Trials) but feel free to reach out to us!

 How do I break in my new clarinet?

 This is a good question and a very important process after purchasing a new clarinet!

 We recommend that you begin by playing your clarinet in short intervals, allowing it to rest at least one hour between sessions.
 A good rule of thumb is to start with 10 minute sessions, then increase those sessions by 5-10 minutes each day.
 Swab out and let your clarinet rest between intervals.

 We recommend allowing at least three weeks for the break in process, before you play a full practice session or rehearsal on the instrument.